dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

     The first option will look something similar to the image bellow.
     The text in our example is "New person in Child programme".
-    Clicking this option will prompt you to the registration and enrollment page for the program you selected.
+    Clicking this option will prompt you to the registration and enrollment page of the program you selected.
     ![create new event](resources/images/capture_app/register-and-enroll-dropdown-button-new-person-in-program.png)

 5. Now, you will be able to see a form similar to the image bellow.

     The form will have two sections.
-The first section has the title "Enrollment", here you add all the data relevant to this program's enrollment.
+The first section has the title "Enrollment".
+    There you will add all the information relevant to this program's enrollment.
-    The second section has the title "Profile" here you add data that is about the tracked entity type.
+    The second section has the title "Profile" there you will add data relevant to the tracked entity instance.

       ![create new event](resources/images/capture_app/register-and-enroll-form.png)